gjkf/LauncherBootStrapper/README.md

 #Bootstrapper for Launchers.

-#Download (Still in Beta)
+##Download (Still in Beta)

 https://www.dropbox.com/s/g384ej3tedk7sz3/bootStrapper.jar?dl=0

+###Basic Informations

+This is a BootStrapper that (if configured correctly) will create a folder in the user's home directory, that folder will contain the file that's downloaded.

+Anyone can configure it, just follow the next steps.

-##For setters:
+###For setters:

-If you unzip the .jar, you'll find the "configurationFile" folder, inside it you'll find "configFile.txt", edit it to customize the bootStrapper.
+If you unzip the .jar, you'll find the "configurationFile" folder, inside it you'll find a file called "configFile.txt", edit it to customize the bootStrapper.
 Remember to recompile the .jar after doing that.

 ###Known issues: